 19 September 2023

 This article was penned collectively by Lyse Mauvais, Alex Simon, and Solin Muhammed Amin.
 Alex Simon is a co-founder of Synaps.
-Lyse Mauvais and Solin Muhammed Amin are journalists who collaborated with Synaps on fieldwork in northeast Syria.
+Lyse Mauvais and Solin Muhammed Amin are journalists who collaborated with Synaps on fieldwork.

 Illustration credit: artwork by pxhere / licensed by CC.